pypdfium2-team/.github/profile/README.md

     - Google's toolchain handles the platform, and a sysroot is available
     - A native GitHub Actions runner is available, or a runner-emulator combination that achives near-native performance (e.g. aarch64 to armv7l, or x86_64 to i686)
-    - An emulated PyPA container is available, and the target builds with static clang (running on the host architecture, but being pre-configured for cross-compilation to the target architecture).
+    - An emulated PyPA container is available, and the target builds with static clang (running on the host architecture, but being pre-configured for cross-compilation to the target architecture)

     Some degree of support from upstream's build config is required in any case.